jacoblapworth/akahu-sdk-swift/src/react/toast.md

 ### Default Layout

-Standard toasts are given a layout class by default and with no actionale buttons.
+Standard toasts are given a layout class by default and with no actionable buttons.
 The close button is only added when a `onCloseClick` callback prop is added.

 ```
 const onToastClose = () => {alert( 'Standard toast closed' )};